-On or about June 1st of each year, the Department of Safety, Security & Emergency Preparedness conducts a Hurricane Awareness Campaign.
+On or about June 1st of each year, the Department of Safety, Security & Emergency Preparedness in collaboration with The National Oceanic and Atmospheric Administration (NOAA) and National Weather Service (NWS) conducts a Hurricane Awareness Campaign.
 The campaign involves targeted communication strategies which cultivates the flow of information to the community on the hazard associated with cyclones.
 Additionally, the Department of Safety, Security & Emergency Preparedness publishes the updated Broward College Hurricane Safety Action Guide which is a printable PDF document that contains hurricane safety tips, a tracking chart, safety information and checklists to ensure personal preparedness.